songzhibin97/gkit/README.md

 ## concurrent

-Channel Best Practices in Concurrency
+> Best practices for channel in concurrency, including fan_in,fan_out,map_reduce,or_done,orderly,pipeline,stream,generic version can be found at https://github.com/songzhibin97/go-baseutils/tree/main/app/bconcurrent

 ## container